Andy Frost (radio personality)

-Andrew J. Frost (born April 15, 1956, in Winnipeg, Manitoba) is a Canadian radio personality currently employed by 94.3 The Drive in Winnipeg, Manitoba.
+Andrew J. Frost (born April 15, 1956) is a retired Canadian radio personality most recently employed by 94.3 The Drive in Winnipeg, Manitoba before the station dropped its "classic rock" format in 2021.
 He is best known for his work with Q107 and AM 640 in Toronto, Ontario from 1985 to 2018 and as the public address announcer for the Toronto Maple Leafs at Air Canada Centre from 1999 to 2016.
 He replaced long-time PA announcer Paul Morris who retired at the end of the 1998–99 hockey season.
 Earlier in his radio career, Frost worked at 92 CITI-FM and 58 CKY-AM in Winnipeg.

 Early life and education

 Born and raised in Winnipeg, Frost was heavily influenced by the very strong radio market there, and the sensational local music scene.
 Late at night, if the signal was clear, he would frequently tune in WLS 890 in Chicago to listen to something different than what was offered in his hometown.

 In his teens, Frost had a variety of jobs, including working with juvenile delinquents and severely intellectually disabled children, selling newspaper subscriptions for the Winnipeg Tribune, and working as a professional waiter and a fashion model.